SumiSastri/to-do-list-react/README.md

 app.listen(port, () => console.log(`Example app listening on port ${port}!`));
 ```

-Connect the backend and front-end routes - update package json, set up a proxy route but do note change the express file
+Connect the backend and front-end routes - update package json, set up a proxy route but do not change the express file

 ```
 "scripts": {